Justice Carlos G. Muñiz

 Justice Muñiz is a graduate of the University of Virginia and of Yale Law School.
 After law school, he clerked for Judge José A. Cabranes of the U.S. Court of Appeals for the Second Circuit and for Judge Thomas A. Flannery of the U.S. District Court for the District of Columbia.

 Justice Muñiz lives in Tallahassee with his wife, Katie Muñiz, and their three children.
 He grew up in the Northern Virginia suburbs of Washington, D.C., where he attended St. James Catholic School and Bishop Ireton High School.

 His judicial assistant is Brooke Conlan.
+The staff attorneys are Emily Percival and Jessica Poarch.
 The mailing address is 500 South Duval Street, Tallahassee FL 32399-1925.

 All inquiries about this page: email@example.com